leechristensen/ghidra_markdown_docs/docs/Ghidra_12.0/DataTypeManagerPlugin/data_type_manager_description.md

 Within a program or data type archive, data types can be organized using categories.
 Categories are like folders in a filesystem and allow data types to be organized into a hierarchical structure.
-Categories are ignored for purposes of [data type synchronization](#synchronizing).
-In other words, the same data type might be in a category named "aaa" in an archive and be in a category named "bbb" in the program.
+Categories are ignored for purposes of [data type synchronization](#updating-an-archive-from-a-source-archive).
+In other words, the same data type might be in a category named
+"aaa" in an archive and be in a category named "bbb" in the program.
 As far as Ghidra is concerned, the different category does not constitute a data type difference.